Get the Peace of Mind Only an Experienced Attorney Can Provide

 According to a report released this year, Maryland is the third-worst state to drive in.
 The state’s rank was brought down by rush-hour congestion, average commute time, miles driven, and its poor performance regarding incidents of aggressive acceleration, poor turning, harsh braking, and speeding.

 It’s no surprise then that speeding tickets are among the most common type of traffic tickets in the state—usually the result of a police officer hiding away in their cruiser, pointing their laser or radar equipment at unsuspecting drivers.
 Unfortunately, speeding can sometimes become a reckless driving charge, and that can result in significant criminal penalties ranging from expensive fines to jail time.
-If you have been accused of speeding, contact me at The Law Office of Mark G. Scheuerman, LLC immediately.
-Even a minor traffic violation can have a significant impact on your ability to drive, and it is my mission to keep your record clean.
+If you have been accused of speeding, contact our Baltimore speeding ticket lawyers at Scheuerman Law, LLC immediately.
+Even a minor traffic violation can have a significant impact on your ability to drive, and it is our mission to keep your record clean.

 If you receive a certain amount of points over the course of two years, it can result in required enrollment in a Driver Improvement Program (5 to 7 points), license suspension (8 to 11 points), and license revocation (12 points or more).
 You also face a higher insurance rate with your provider.

 Speed could lead to a reckless driving conviction if you drive your vehicle “in wanton or willful disregard for the safety of persons or property” or in a manner that indicates such a disregard.
 A first offense carries up to $1,000 in fines.

 As Baltimore traffic ticket attorneys, our goal is to protect your reputation, future, and freedom, both in and out of the courtroom.
 If you want personalized and tenacious representation to defend your rights, contact us today at Scheuerman Law, LLC.

 Our successful jury trials and 13 years of prosecutor experience is what you need on your side.